dds-bridge/dds/doc/dll-description.md

 The functions Par, DealerPar, SidesPar, DealerParBin and SidesParBin calculate the par score and par contracts of a given double-dummy solution matrix `*tablep` which would often be the solution of a call to [CalcDDtable](#CalcDDtable).
 Since the input is a table, there is no PBN and non-PBN version of these functions.

-Before the functions can be called, a structure of the type “parResults” , `parResultsDealer` or `parResultsMaster` must already have been defined.
+Before the functions can be called, a structure of the type &#8220;parResults&#8221; , `parResultsDealer` or `parResultsMaster` must already have been defined.

 The `vulnerable` parameter is given using [Vulnerable](#Vulnerable) encoding.